theconsummate/assigments/reports/semanticchange.md

 Dhruv Mishra, st154709@stud.uni-stuttgart.de, Matriculation number: 3293775

 ## Abstract
 This paper evaluates the validity of previously stated laws of semantic change in literature by applying them on a randomized controlled data set.
-The claim is that if semantic change can indeed be represented by the theoretical laws, their effect should not be seen on a randomized data set, or at least get significantly diminished.
+The claim is that if semantic change can indeed be represented by the theoretical laws as reported in previous literature, their effect should not be seen on a randomized data set, or at least get significantly diminished.

-The goal is to specifically analyze these laws:
+The goal is to specifically analyze these three laws:

 - The Law of Conformity: Frequency is negatively correlated with semantic change.
 - The Law of Innovation: Polysemy is positively correlated with semantic change.